krisrowe/pyobcomp/CONTRIBUTING.md

 # Contributing to PyObComp

 Thank you for your interest in contributing to PyObComp!
-This document provides guidelines for contributing to the project.

 ## Development Setup